rsibanez89/simple-post-messages-sails/README.md

 Nothing new, that is the staring guide from sails (http://sailsjs.org/get-started)

+### Posting messages

 We don't need a user for this example so we are not going to create a user api.
 Instead we are going to ceate a message api

-6. Create the Message model and the MessageController controller
+1. Create the Message model and the MessageController controller

 	```sh
 	$ sails generate api message